Attorney for Northwestern Mutual Disability Claims

 Mr. Ortiz prefers to accept cases immediately after the initial denial letter by insurance companies like Northwester.
 He and his staff help prepare and file the claimant’s internal appeal in order to maximize the chances that the LTD claim will be approved or reinstated.
 Where appropriate, Mr. Ortiz will file a lawsuit against the insurance company with the goal of either obtaining a favorable settlement or prevailing on the merits and having the claimant put back on claim.

 The Ortiz Law Firm usually handles Long Term Disability claims on a Contingency Fee basis, which means that our attorneys only charge a percentage of the amount recovered.
 If there is no recovery, you owe us nothing.
-If your internal appeal is successful, we charge a percentage of the back pay that is owed.
-There is typically no fee on any future monthly benefits; however, there is a six-month minimum.
+If your internal appeal is successful, we charge a percentage of the back pay that is owed and a percentage of your future benefits for 12 months.